#MyErie: Rising Above Adversity

 And GoErie continues to do a great job of covering their hometown’s united efforts.
 From writing about Erie speaking with one voice, to reporting on the #MyErie campaign and sharing news on revitalization grants, redevelopment plans and more, the outlet keeps our fingers on the pulse of the Erie movement.

-To learn more about how Erie and other communities allow Pennsylvanians to work smart and live happy, visit dced.pa.gov/WSLH and sign up for our monthly e-newsletter to stay up-to-date on all Pennsylvania business news.
-Follow DCED on Twitter, LinkedIn and YouTube for content highlighting successful businesses and communities working together all across our state.
+To learn more about how Erie and other communities allow Pennsylvanians to work smart and live happy, visit dced.pa.gov/WSLH.
+Follow DCED on Twitter, Facebook, LinkedIn and YouTube for content highlighting successful businesses and communities working together all across our state.